GACJ/callingitround/content/docs/conducting/5_bringing_it_round/index.md

 ## Composition collections

-The skills and techniques you've learn can be applied to nearly any composition, including those from the chapter on Calling.
+The skills and techniques you've learned can be applied to nearly any composition, including those from the chapter on Calling.
 However, it's sometimes useful to have access to a small list of compositions to choose from which are uniquely suited to one's needs.
 With that in mind, I've compiled a few compositions for you.
 There are two CompLib collections which I think you might enjoy:

 1. [_Calling It Round: Good quarters for practice_](https://complib.org/collection/11083) is a collection that has 13 quarter compositions for Major methods.
 2. [_Mix and Match: Simple Quarter Peals of Minor_](https://complib.org/collection/10904) is a collection that does what it says on the tin!
 It has several 720s (extents of minor) and a few bits less than that to add up to make a quarter.